-Merseyside Recycling and Waste Authority (MRWA) has entered into a Service Level Agreement (SLA) for St Helens Council to provide its annual Internal Audit coverage for the period April 2013 to March 2014.
+Merseyside Recycling and Waste Authority (MRWA) has appointed St Helens Council to provide its annual Internal Audit coverage for the period April 2014 to March 2015.
 The agreed Audit Plan includes the Authority's contract payment arrangements with a view to providing an assessment of the adequacy of the control environment established, to ensure that the objectives are achieved and risks are adequately managed.